L0rdXenon/GeneticAlgorithmTemplate/README.md

 1. Reproduction functionality overhaul
 2. Mutation Rate parameter within each creature which can be mutated.
 (Evolve correct mutation rate to maximize fitness)
 3. More interesting/reliable test
-4. Change subclasses to .py files for easier bugfixing
 5. Encourage speciation: similar agents are more likely to reproduce